cylnlp/cylnlp.github.io/_pages/supervision.md

 ---

 I will be supervising Part II, Part III, and M.Phil. projects for students currently at Cambridge.
-If you are interested in working with me, please feel free to email me with your <span style="color: rgb(203, 157, 255);">CV</span> and <span style="color: rgb(203, 157, 255);">transcript</span>.
+If you are interested in working with me, please feel free to email me with your <span style="color: rgb(203, 157, 255);">CV</span> and <span style="color: rgb(203, 157, 255);">transcript</span> (email: XYZ, where X=yc632, Y=@ and Z=cam.ac.uk).
 Before sending the email, please take a look at my <a href="https://scholar.google.co.uk/citations?user=8P23zSkAAAAJ"   style="color: rgb(203, 157, 255);">Google Scholar</a> to better understand my research area.

 Research Interests
 -----------------
 Broadly speaking, I am interested in Natural Language Processing (NLP).
-Specific research of my interests include: Automatic Fact-Checking, Text Summarisation (particularly controllable text summarisation and dialogue summarisation), and Large Language Models (especially evaluating hallucination in LLMs and improving their factuality).
+Specific research of my interests include: Automatic Fact-Checking, Text Summarisation (particularly controllable text summarisation and dialogue summarisation), and Large Language Models (in particular, evaluating hallucination in LLMs and improving their factuality).

 Note that I will NOT supervise projects outside the scope of NLP/AI, but I am open to interdisciplinary projects such as AI for Science (AI4Science) and NLP for Education (NLP4Education).